Williloo/sus1531/README.md

 You should add the route to your `server.ts` file as with other routes, and implement logic within your `src` directory.

-You will present any functioning open-ended routes during the iteration 3 demonstration via API platform (e.g. Postman, Insomnia).
+You will present any functioning open-ended routes during the iteration 3 final presentation via an API platform (e.g. Postman, Insomnia).
 Non-functional routes will **not** be given partial marks.

 You may document any notes on your implementation that you would like to highlight during the final presentation in `open.md`.